 Orcas Island does not regularly experience the extended cold spell that we’ve seen in the past week.

-The weather forecast suggest that the sub-freezing temperatures are about come to an end.
+The weather forecast suggests that the sub-freezing temperatures are about to come to an end.
 This is when issues with frozen water lines begin to surface presenting both challenges to the water system and risk of property damage for homeowners.

 Eastsound Water has been fielding reports of frozen pipes over the past few days.